mattallen-it/iam-infrastructure-labs/Lab-03-Active-Directory-Domain-Setup/README.md

 AD-integrated DNS zones were automatically created during promotion, including the primary domain zone and `_msdcs` zone.

-These zones enable domain controller discovery and are required for Kerberos authentication workflows.
+These DNS zones enable domain controller discovery and are required for Kerberos authentication and directory services functionality.

 ---